 - 1969: Lighthouse incorporated as New Life for Girls.

-- 1974: Lighthouse opened the Youth Crisis Center, Cincinnati’s first and only runaway shelter.
+- 1974: Lighthouse opened the Lighthouse Runaway Shelter, Cincinnati’s first and only runaway shelter.
+Later known as the Youth Crisis Center, it’s now known as Mecum House.

 - 1986: Lighthouse opened Ohio’s first private corrections facility for youth.
 Lighthouse Youth Center at Paint Creek is a national model for juvenile correctional treatment reform.